santiagosayshey/DigiBrain/Content/Philosophy/Argument & Critical Thinking/Essays/The Death Penalty.md

 - the numbers get increasingly lower for repeat offenders, roughly 1% of all murders occur from these people after either having served any amount of time or even while still incarcerated.

 logical form
-- P1: Some x will y
+- P1: Some people will do harmful act X
-- p2: Doing y to x before they can y gurantees they will never y again
-- c: y is nessecary to protect x

-analogy

-- p1: some people will kill another person
-- p2: killing before they can kill another person prevents them from killing again
+- P2: Doing X to them first prevents them from doing X
-- c: we should kill people to protect people
+- C: Therefore, we should do X to prevent X

-more analogy
+analogy:

-p1: rapists will rape again
+- P1: Some people will rape
-p2: a rape penality will prevent a rapist from raping again
+- P2: Raping rapists prevents them from raping again
-c: we should sodomise rapists to protect people
+- C: Therefore, we should rape people to prevent rape